supertuxkart/stk-website/wiki_untranslated/STK_Evolution_FAQ.md

 Why was the STK Evolution project started?

 STK Evolution started as a project foremost due to the desire to offer a fresh experience to STK players.
 To offer refined and renewed gameplay, to add and revise tracks, and more, means finally moving on from the gameplay compatibility that has characterized releases since 1.0.

-At the same time, this new branding is also motivated by the need to create new online resources after the conflict with Benau, see explanations below in the "Organisational changes" section.
+This new name symbolizes this major step.

 {% end_liquid %}